KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 ```
 When you execute the above command, it will create a `default.cursor` file with the content `32 10 5 default.png`
 in the [working directory](https://en.wikipedia.org/wiki/Working_directory).
-Let's look at it in detail, accordingly to the `.cursor` file structure.
+Let's look at it in detail, according to the `.cursor` file structure.

 - *32* is for the **resolution**, so this represents a 32x32 pixels file.
-- *10* is for the **hotspot-x** coordinate, so this represents an offset of 10 pixels in the X axis.
+- *10* is for the **hotspot-x** coordinate, so this represents an offset of 10 pixels in the X-axis.
-- *5* is for the **hotspot-y** coordinate, so this represents an offset of 5 pixels in the Y axis.
+- *5* is for the **hotspot-y** coordinate, so this represents an offset of 5 pixels in the Y-axis.
 - *filename* is for the corresponding **image filename**, including its extension, for this cursor.
 So in this case,
 it will be using the `default.png` file.
 - *>* is for the echo command to dump the result into the following destination.